joelbeedle/salsa/README.md

 - The Test Queue can be set beforehand in `user.cpp`, or generated in the GUI.
 Head to the Test Queue section on the left, click the `+` button, and choose whether to add a single test or add a group of tests, permuting behavior parameters.

 #### Saving and Loading Queues
+- Queues can be saved and loaded through the GUI, and also in user code, using `TestQueue::load(filename)`.
+A saved queue can also be loaded in headless mode using the `-q` option.

 ### Sandbox Mode